South Dakota profile

 Data on COVID-19 in South Dakota jails and prisons

 We gave South Dakota a failing grade in September 2021 for its response to the coronavirus in prisons, noting that:

 - South Dakota is one of 13 states that did not implement any policies to accelerate releases, promote medical parole or compassionate release, prevent incarceration for technical violations of probation and parole, or hasten releases for people incarcerated on minor offenses.

-- South Dakota is one of 15 prison systems that does not have a policy making hand sanitizer widely available or providing free hygiene products — like soap — to incarcerated people.
+- South Dakota was one of 15 prison systems that did not have a policy making hand sanitizer widely available or providing free hygiene products — like soap — to incarcerated people.